asterics/AsTeRICS/bin/APE/README.md

 By default, all supported installer types for the currently running platform are created and stored at ```<APE.buildDir>/deploy/bundles```
 This can be changed by setting the property ```fx.deploy.nativeBundles``` to another value like ```deb```.
 On Linux, although also a .rpm package could be created by JavaFX packaging technology, APE only supports debian packages because the ARE needs some postinstall and prerm operations in order to run on Linux.

+### One model file, Mac OSX dmg installer
+Run one of the above examples on Mac OSX to create a .dmg installer.
+The .dmg packaging dependencies should already be contained in your Mac OSX version.

 ### Properties for copying/packaging behaviour of APE

+To change the behaviour of the ARE extraction with APE-copy, edit the following properties of [APE.properties](template/APE.properties)

+* APE.models: Defines model files and folder containing model files to use
+* APE.dataCopyMode: Define if all the data files of the ```<ARE.baseURI>/data``` folder should be copied or just some.
+* APE.servicesFiles: Define if optional service configuration files should be used.

 ### Properties for installer creation

+To change the behaviour of the installer creation, consider the following properties in [APE.properties](template/APE.properties)
+* fx.deploy.nativeBundles: To define installer type to create
+* fx.application.* and fx.info.*: To describe meta information of your application
+* fx.preferences.*: To define the desktop integration of the application
+* APE.embedJava and fx.platform.basedir: To embed a Java Runtime Environment into your native installer.
+The embedded java is linked to the native application launcher.
+If it is not embedded the default system java is used.

 ## ARE customization